apache/cordova-coho/docs/tools-release-process.md

     You can view the release blog post at LINK_TO_BLOG

+## Make permanent release tags

+Make a copy of your released tag with a prefix of rel\YOURTAG.
+These are permanent release tags for Apache.
+Do this for all of the tools you just released.

+(cd cordova-lib; git checkout 6.1.0; git tag rel/6.1.0; git push origin --tags; git checkout master)

 ## Do other announcements

 Tweet out blog post and post to #releases in slack